visym/cap/docs/README.md

 # Overview

-The consented activities of people (CAP) dataset is a fine grained activity dataset for visual AI research curated using the [Visym Collector](https://visym.com/collector) platform.
-The CAP dataset contains annotated videos of fine-grained and coarse-grained activity classes of consented people.
-The dataset was collected with the following goals:
+The Consented Activities of People (CAP) dataset is a fine grained activity dataset for visual AI research curated using the [Visym Collector](https://visym.com/collector) platform.
+The CAP dataset contains annotated videos of [fine-grained](https://github.com/visym/cap/blob/main/classification/cap_labels.csv) and [coarse-grained](https://github.com/visym/cap/blob/main/classification/cap_superlabels.csv) activity classes of consented people.
+Videos are annotated with bounding box tracks around the primary actor along with temporal start/end frames for each activity instance, and distributed in [vipy](https://visym.github.io/vipy) json format.
+An interactive visualization and video summary is available for review below.

+The CAP dataset was collected with the following goals:

 * **Atomic.** Activities have length ≤ 3 seconds and visually grounded (e.g. activities should be unambiguously determined from the pixels).
 * **Non-overlapping.**  All activities are performed independently, and no activities are performed jointly or simultaneously overlapping with other activities (e.g. a subject will not simultaneously perform the “person uses cell phone” activity while performing the “person removes hat” activity).